Tampere/tampere.github.io/data.md

 New CKAN based open data portal will be released soon.

-You can also check out http://wiki.itsfactory.fi/
+You can also check out [ITS Factory Wiki](http://wiki.itsfactory.fi/)

 Please also take a look at www.opendata.fi for other open data sources